manierim/adeditor/README.md

 Currently, the entire map is always rendered as a single pannable/zoomable SVG.
 When the number of rendered links is above a few hundreds the browser starts to struggle.

-A possible solution might be to only render the currently visible portion and/or dynamically reduce the LOD basing on zoom factor; alternatively also switch to canvas rendering.
+A possible solution might be to only render the currently visible portion and/or dynamically reduce the LOD basing on the zoom factor; alternatively also switch to canvas rendering.

 ### Slow update after links creation/deletion